zencomputersystems/beesuiteDocs/README.md

 # beesuiteDocs

-Documentation for beesuite, an HR software suite (Employee Lifecycle Suite) that provides tools for employee management, login, administration, and location tracking.
+Documentation for beeSuite, an HR software suite (Employee Lifecycle Suite) that provides tools for employee management, login, administration, and location tracking.

 ## Overview